FreeClimbAPI/freeclimb-cli/docs/recordings.md

 ## `freeclimb recordings:delete RECORDINGID`

 Delete the specified recording.
 Both the audio file and the resource metadata are deleted.
-If successful, FreeClimb will return an HTTP 204 response with no body.

 ```
 USAGE